BRISZYBABY/African-Food-Price-Analysis/README.md

 SciPy: Advanced statistical testing and hypothesis validation

 # Core Functionalities
-Data Preview
+Data Preview.
-Price Trends by Produce
+Price Trends by Produce.
-Comparison by Market Type
+Comparison by Market Type.
-Comparison by Country
+Comparison by Country.
-Average Prices & Trends
+Average Prices & Trends.

 # Requirement
 All dependencies are listed in requirements.txt